-Inflation Rate in Zambia is expected to be 7.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Zambia to stand at 7.50 in 12 months time.
-In the long-term, the Zambia Inflation Rate is projected to trend around 6.50 percent in 2020, according to our econometric models.
+Inflation Rate in Zambia is expected to be 18.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Zambia Inflation Rate is projected to trend around 10.00 percent in 2023 and 9.30 percent in 2024, according to our econometric models.